hariom-nabira/Nuclear-Accident-P-and-C/documentation/classification/DL/hybrid_lstm_gru_working.md

 # Hybrid LSTM+GRU Model Documentation

 ## Overview
 This document describes the implementation of the Hybrid LSTM+GRU model for nuclear accident classification.
-The model combines LSTM and GRU layers to capture both long-term and short-term dependencies in the time series data.
+The model combines bidirectional LSTM and GRU layers with an attention mechanism to capture both long-term and short-term dependencies in the time series data.

 ## Model Architecture